shobhit-mittra/Tcl_parser/Scripts/Shell/README.md

-This directory contains the versions (if any) of shell scripts made in the project
+This directory contains the versions (if any) of shell scripts made in the project.
+Kindly modify the version of the tcl script as per your requirement to in the shell script (Recommended : Use the latest version of the tcl script)